thanos-io/promql-engine/README.md

 * use arrays instead of maps for indexing data, leading to faster execution times due to having less allocations and using index-based lookups, and
 * use tight loops in operators by eliminating conditional statements associated with maps.

-### Vector pools
+#### Vector pools

 Since time series are decoded one step at a time, vectors between execution execution steps can be recycled manually instead of relying on the garbage collector.
 Each operator has its own pool that it uses to allocate new step vectors and send results to its upstream.
 Whenever the upstream operator is finished with processing a step vector, it will return that vector to the pool of its downstream so that it can be reused again for subsequent steps.

+#### Memory limits

+There are currently no mechanisms to apply memory limits to queries within the engine.
+This is a highly desirable feature, and we would like to explore ways in which we can support it.

-## Concurrency control
+### Concurrency control

 The current implementation uses goroutines very liberally which means the query will use as many cores as possible.
-Limiting the number of cores which a query can use is not yet implemented.
+Limiting the number of cores which a query can use is not yet implemented but we would eventually like to have support for it.

-## Plan optimization
+### Plan optimization

 The current implementation creates a physical plan directly from the PromQL abstract syntax tree.
 Plan optimizations not yet implemented and would require having a logical plan as an intermediary step.